Presentation: Intro to Design Patterns

 Design Patterns are motivated by design Goals and Principles.

-Software is plagued by these problems:
+The Need: Software is plagued by these problems

 • change - requirements change, technology changes, the environment where software is used changes